Akhil Mishra

 Gandhi, My Father and television serials such as Pradhanmantri.
 He was working in the serial Do Dil Bandhe Ek Dori Se.
 He became famous by doing the cameo role of Librarian Dubey in 3 Idiots and playing the role of Umed Singh Bundela in Uttaran.
 He also acted in Bhopal: A Prayer for Rain.

 Personal life

-Mishra married Manju Mishra in 1983 who had acted with him in his first feature film Dhat Tere...Ki in 1983 and a serial Grihalakshmi Ka Jinn.
+Akhil Mishra was born in Kanpur, Uttar Pradesh on 22 July 1956.
+He married Manju Mishra in 1983 who had acted with him in his first feature film Dhat Tere...Ki in 1983 and a serial Grihalakshmi Ka Jinn.
 Manju died in 1997.
 Mishra was doing Dhat Tere...Ki as writer, producer and actor.

 Mishra later married German actress Suzanne Bernert on 3 February 2009.
 They married again in a traditional way on 30 September 2011.
 He had worked with Suzanne in movie Kram and serial Mera Dil Dewaana (Doordarshan) and on stage.
-In 2019 they shot a Short Film called "Majnu ki Juliet", which Mishra wrote, acted in and direct it.
+In 2019 they shot a Short Film called "Majnu ki Juliet", which Mishra wrote, acted in and directed it.

-Mishra's mother name was Arundhati Mishra; she died October 2012.
+Mishra's mother's name was Arundhati Mishra; she died October 2012.

+Death

+Akhil Mishra died from a fall in his kitchen, on 20 September 2023, at the age of 67.
+The actor had been unwell for some time due to blood pressure-related issues.